mysticaltech/plug-rule-engine-js/README.md

 The recommended way to install this plugin is using NPM.
 It pairs nicely with module bundlers such as Rollup, Webpack or Browserify and includes Typescript typings.

-Run the following command to install the latest version of the package:
+Run the following command to install the latest version:

 ```sh
 npm install @croct/plug-rule-engine